slatedocs/slate/source/index.html.md

 `GET <URI>/download `

-Returns the source for an attachement to the specificified URI
+Returns the source for an attachment to the specified URI

 ```javascript
 const fetch = require("node-fetch");